 - COVID-19 case information, exposures, and contacts will be available sooner for public health analysis and action

 - Case and contact daily monitoring will be automated

 - Improve electronic case management capability to Local Public Health and others as contact tracing capacity in the state expands

 These improvements are the result of automation and replacing paper methods.

 How can you help?
-Please download and use the Care19 application.
+Please download and use the Care19 apps.
 You can help save lives!

 Automated contact tracing will provide the data needed to stop the spread and trigger a ND Smart Restart!